xxl4/me/source/_posts/IT-security-2024-09-15.md

 **Five Key Questions for Kubernetes Disaster Recovery**

-1. **What is your recovery point objective (RPO)?**
+**1. What is the disaster recovery objective (RPO)?**

-   - Determine the acceptable data loss window after a disaster.
+The RPO defines the maximum amount of data loss that can be tolerated after a disaster.
+Determine how long the application can be offline and how much data can be lost without causing significant harm.

-2. **What is your recovery time objective (RTO)?**
+**2. What is the recovery time objective (RTO)?**

-   - Define the maximum downtime allowed before resuming operations.
-3. **What disaster scenarios are you planning for?**
-   - Consider hardware failures, cloud outages, data corruption, and cyberattacks.
-4. **What recovery strategies will you use?**
-   - Evaluate cloud backup/restore, replication, and container orchestration solutions.
-5. **How will you test and validate your recovery plan?**
-   - Conduct regular drills and simulations to ensure the plan's effectiveness.
+The RTO specifies the maximum amount of time that the application can be offline.
+Define the acceptable downtime before recovery is required.

+**3. What is the disaster recovery strategy?**

+Choose a disaster recovery strategy that aligns with the RPO and RTO.
+Common strategies include:

+* **Active-active replication:** Maintains multiple active replicas of the application.
+* **Active-passive replication:** Keeps one active replica and one or more passive replicas.
+* **Backup and restore:** Regularly backs up the application and its data and restores it in case of a disaster.

+**4. How will data be protected and replicated?**

+Determine how application data will be protected and replicated across different nodes, regions, or cloud providers.
+Consider using data replication tools, snapshotting, or persistent volumes.

+**5. How will the application be restored and tested?**

+Establish a process for restoring the application in a disaster scenario.
+Regularly test the recovery process to ensure it is working as expected and meets the RPO and RTO.

 ## Teenager arrested in TfL cyber attack investigation
 [Read more](https://www.computerweekly.com/news/366610286/Teenager-arrested-in-TfL-cyber-attack-investigation)